PyConPL/Book/2017/presentations/with_python_security/text.md

 ```

 SQL injection… Again, we are quite safe here, unless we are using our own SQL
-engine instead of mature ORMs such as SQLAlchemy or djangoORM.
+engine instead of mature ORMs such as SQLAlchemy or Django ORM.

 Example of SQL payload:
 ```SQL